ybertot/one_num_type/README.md

-   properties using the scheme of proof by induction, and the proof assistant helps students understanding the discipline that should come with this proving technique (be clear about what statement will be prove by induction, etc).
+   properties using the scheme of proof by induction, and the proof assistant helps students understanding the discipline that should come with this proving technique (be clear about what statement will be proved by induction, etc).

 However, there are a few oddities that make the whole construction at odds with usual mathematical practice.

- - Type theory requires every function to be defined for every argument.
+ - Type theory requires every function to be defined for every argument in the input type.
 As a result, subtraction *m - n* has to be defined even when *n* is larger than m.
-The usual practice is to decide that in this case *m - n = 0*, but this makes some properties of operations awkward to use:  For instance, *m - (m - n) = n* is true only when *n* is smaller than, or equal to *m*.
-The mathematical practice concerning this kind of partial function is multiple.
+The usual practice is to decide that in this case *m - n = 0*, but this makes some properties of operations awkward to use:  For instance, the equality *m - (m - n) = n* holds only when *n* is smaller than, or equal to *m*.
+On the other hand, the mathematical practice concerning this kind of partial function is multiple.
 For subtraction, people actually think that *m - n* exists when *n* is larger than *m*, but falls outside the set of natural number.
 For